If you suffer from Osteoarthritis or Rheumatoid Arthritis, recent research offers you new hope.

 - Reduce Omega 6 fatty acids such as animal fats as these are pro-inflammatory and increase Omega 3 fatty acids (oily fish, flaxseed 3 to 4 times each week) as these are anti-inflammatory.
 The ideal ratio is 4-2:1.
 The current western diet is about 20:1

-- Reduce the intake of your food which creates an acidic environment inside your body by reducing your intake of sugar, red meat and animal products, alcohol, coffee, soft drinks) and increasing your intake of vegetables (especially green) and filtered water (2 litres per day).
+- Reduce the intake of your food which creates an acidic environment inside your body by reducing your intake of sugar, red meat, and animal products, alcohol, coffee, soft drinks) and increasing your intake of vegetables (especially greens) and filtered water (2 liters per day).

 - Avoid any food which gives an inflammatory or allergic reaction.
 How do you know?
 Listen to your body.
 Any time you feel lethargic, irritated, foggy, tired or sleepy after a meal?
 Do your nails tongue, hair, teeth, eyes, skin, lips, mouth, muscles and stools have any adverse changes?

-- To reduce inflammation and improve healing take a daily pro-biotic and fish oil 6-9 gms/day, 1 ½ teaspoons or 8 capsules or 1 quality krill oil capsule.
+- To reduce inflammation and improve healing take a daily probiotic and fish oil 6-9 gms/day, 1 ½ teaspoon or 8 capsules or 1 quality krill oil capsule.